 PreNeed insurance is similar to funeral insurance, but they are tied to a preneed contract with a funeral service provider.
 A preneed contract is a statement of goods and services contract you sign with a funeral service provider when purchasing preneed funeral insurance.
 It itemizes the specific funeral services and products you selected for your funeral.
 Visit our Preneed Page for more information.

 The most important benefit of funeral insurance is financial security for your family.
-According to the 2013 General Price List Survey by the National Funeral Directors Association, the average cost of a traditional funeral is over $8,343.
+According to the 2019 General Price List Survey by the National Funeral Directors Association, the average cost of a traditional funeral was $9,135.
 This number doesn’t even include cemetery costs.
 A traditional funeral can easily cost $10,000 or more.
 Covering funeral costs is a heavy financial burden for most people, especially if it comes unexpectedly and at a stressful time.
 Having a funeral insurance policy protects your family against this financial hardship.
 It also avoids the added stress of paying for final expenses while dealing with their grief.

 You might decide to increase the policy amount to allow for additional funeral costs or cover other final expenses.
 Some people choose to cover credit card bills, rent, utilities, and other outstanding items that are due at the time of your funeral.
 You could also reduce the policy amount if you only wish to insure only a portion of your estimated funeral costs and minimize your premium payments.
 For help estimating what your funeral costs might be, please take advantage of our Wise Planning System.